 Do you offer discounts?

 Yes!
-We offer standard discounts and loyalty discounts.
+We offer discounts based on your order value and payment method.
 View our discount program.

 Do you accept coupons and discounts listed on coupons sites?